Playtika Holding Corp. (PLTK) Shares Down Despite Recent Market Volatility

 DA Davidson gave a rating of “Neutral” to PLTK, setting the target price at $11 in the report published on January 27th of the current year.

-Volatility was left at 3.82%, however, over the last 30 days, the volatility rate increased by 2.61%, as shares surge +0.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.71% upper at present.
+Volatility was left at 4.03%, however, over the last 30 days, the volatility rate increased by 3.41%, as shares sank -8.51% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.49% lower at present.

 Insider Trading